Blueberry Simple Syrup For Coffee

 - Overall profile: soft, rounded, and versatile

-The blueberry pancake syrup has a better consistency for desserts.
+- For pancakes and waffles: the blueberry simple syrup has a better consistency for desserts.
 It pours slowly, pools in the valleys of a waffle, and clings to a stack in a way the standard ratio doesn’t.
-The deep purple color against golden pancakes is one of the better-looking breakfasts I make.

 Storage and shelf life